 After his family moved to Detroit in 1954, Steveland joined a church choir, the gospel influence on his music balanced by the R&B of Ray Charles and Sam Cooke being played on his transistor radio.
 In 1961, he was discovered by Ronnie White of the Miracles, who arranged an audition at Motown Records.
 Berry Gordy immediately signed Steveland to the label, renaming him Little Stevie Wonder (the “Little” was dropped in 1964).
 Wonder was placed in the care of writer/producer Clarence Paul, who supervised his early recordings, and in 1963, the release of the ebullient live recording “Fingertips (Part 2)” established his commercial success.
-He emerged in 1965 with a sound that was much closer to the Motown mainstream, scoring a worldwide hit with the dance-orientated “Uptight (Everything’s Alright),” which he co-wrote with Henry Cosby and Sylvia Moy.
+He emerged in 1965 with a Motown sound, scoring a worldwide hit with the dance-orientated “Uptight (Everything’s Alright)”, which he co-wrote with Henry Cosby and Sylvia Moy.
 This began a run of US Top 40 hits that continued unbroken for over six years.

-Talking Book in 1972 combined the artistic advances of recent albums with major commercial success, producing glorious hit singles with the polyrhythmic funk of “Superstition” and the crafted ballad, “You Are The Sunshine Of My Life.”
+Talking Book in 1972 combined the artistic advances of recent albums with major commercial success, producing glorious hit singles with the polyrhythmic funk of “Superstition” and the crafted ballad, “You Are The Sunshine Of My Life”.
 Wonder married fellow Motown artist Syreeta on 14 September 1970; he premiered many of his new production techniques on Syreeta (1972) and Stevie Wonder Presents Syreeta (1974), for which he also wrote most of the material.
-Innervisions (1973) consolidated his growth and success with Talking Book, bringing further hit singles with the socially aware “Living For The City” and “Higher Ground.”
+Innervisions (1973) consolidated his growth and success with Talking Book, bringing further hit singles with the socially aware “Living For The City” and “Higher Ground”.
 Later that year, Wonder was seriously injured in a car accident; his subsequent work was tinged with the awareness of mortality, fired by his spiritual beliefs.
 The release of Fulfillingness’ First Finale in 1974 epitomized this more austere approach.
 The double album Songs In The Key Of Life (1976) was widely greeted as his most ambitious and satisfying work to date.
-It showed a mastery and variety of musical forms and instruments, offering a joyous tribute to Duke Ellington on “Sir Duke,” and heralding a pantheon of major black figures on “Black Man.”
+It showed a mastery and variety of musical forms and instruments, offering a joyous tribute to Duke Ellington on “Sir Duke”, and heralding a pantheon of major black figures on “Black Man”.
 This confirmed Wonder’s status as one of the most admired musicians and songwriters in contemporary music.

 The album on which he had been working since 1980 eventually appeared in 1985 as In Square Circle.
 Like his next project, Characters in 1987, it heralded a return to the accessible, melodic music of the previous decade.